felipetovarhenao/bell-tutorials/public/markdown/02_comments.md

 ---

-## Best Practices for Writing Comments
+## Best practices for writing comments

 1. Be concise but descriptive: